MARIA BLANCO / ANNA MANUEL

 Heyday, Berkeley, CA

-Malcolm Margolin is the founder and Executive Director of Heyday and a recipient of the San Francisco Foundation Community Leadership Award.
-As is the case with many founders, Malcolm had yet to institutionalize and share fully his knowledge.
+Malcolm is an author, publisher, and the Founder and former Executive Director of Heyday, an independent nonprofit publisher and cultural institution in Berkeley, California.
+Through Heyday, he published hundreds of books and oversaw the creation of two magazines, News from Native California (1987) and Bay Nature (2001).
+He also co-founded The Alliance for California Traditional Arts, The Inlandia Institute, and was instrumental in the creation of a number of Indian groups including The California Basketweavers Association and Advocates for Indigenous California Language Survival.
+Malcolm has also written several books on California natural history, cultural history, and Indian life, including The Ohlone Way: Indian Life in the San Francisco-Monterey Bay Area (1978.)
+He has received many prestigious awards, including a community service award from The San Francisco Foundation, a Cultural Freedom Award from the Lannan Foundation, and the Chairman’s Commendation from the National Endowment for the Humanities.
 He agreed to become a mentor in hopes that the California publishing community could be benefited by a study of nonprofit publishing and that in the process, Heyday itself would be strengthened as well.
 With the help of his staff, he found Kate Brumage, who brought an entrepreneurial spirit and high energy to Heyday’s outreach efforts.
 She was subsequently appointed Director of Publishing Partnerships there, where she worked closely with the Board of Directors on marketing and development, and also served as managing editor for the Yosemite imprint—a joint project of the National Park Service and the Yosemite Conservancy.
 In 2011, Kate left Heyday to become to the first Executive Director of Butler Koshland Fellowships.
-She has served on the Fundraising Advisory Committee for Groundwork Opportunities, an organization that supports emerging leaders in the developing world as they launch community-based poverty solutions; volunteered as a career coach for Summer Search providing low-income high school and college students with leadership development; and is a member of the San Francisco Fire Department’s Neighborhood Emergency Response Team.
+In 2016, Malcolm founded the California Institute for Community, Art & Nature, an organization with a focus on community-building via its signature program which include “Re-Indigenizing California,” “The Center for Berkeley Studies,” and a monthly event series.

 PEGGY SAIKA / SANDY KAJIYAMA